 - A 2-minute Guide: this short guide to using the NSAIDs communication care bundle has been produced by Healthcare Improvement Scotland for use within pharmacy teams.
-It provides the basic information and should be used in addition to this full guidance booklet. - A recording of the NSAIDs Communication Care Bundle webinar presented by Mark Easton, National Clinical Lead Pharmacist, Primary Care Portfolio, Healthcare Improvement Scotland on 8 March 2018 and hosted by NHS Education for Scotland. - The toolkit resources, such as print-ready versions of cards. - Resources to help you to implement the safer care elements of the NSAIDs care bundle which aims to improve the clinical care of patients who take NSAIDs in addition to other medication. - Links to support continuous quality improvement in the community pharmacy setting are also available, including a link to complete the Pharmacy Safety Climate Survey which will provide a snapshot of your team's safety culture.
+It provides the basic information and should be used in addition to this full guidance booklet. - A recording of the NSAIDs Communication Care Bundle webinar presented by Mark Easton, National Clinical Lead Pharmacist, Primary Care Portfolio, Healthcare Improvement Scotland on 8 March 2018 and hosted by NHS Education for Scotland. - Resources to help you to implement the safer care elements of the NSAIDs care bundle which aims to improve the clinical care of patients who take NSAIDs in addition to other medication.